solo-io/ecs-mcdemo/README.md

 # ECS Ambient Integration - Demo

-This guide provides detailed instructions to deploy an **early access version** of ECS Ambient integration.
+This guide provides detailed instructions to deploy ECS Ambient integration.
 Please note that this setup is being continuously improved based on feedback from users and the broader community.
 As the product evolves, it will be enhanced and refined into an even better version.

 The setup has been validated for this phase, and following these steps should result in a successful integration.
 However, please be aware that changes may occur as we gather feedback and make improvements.

-In addition to this GitHub repository, it is important to know that you would need to **contact Solo.io** to obtain the early access `istioctl` binaries and private repository access to the container images.
+In addition to this GitHub repository, it is important to know that you would need to **contact Solo.io** to obtain Solo's distribution of `istioctl` binaries and private repository access to the container images.

 ## Variables to Configure